 Step 3 — Generate CSR and Private Key

-A CSR code will be needed by the SSL provider to create/sign the certificate file.
-For generating a CSR code and RSA key, please complete this form: Online CSR and Key Generator.
+A CSR (Certificate Signing Request) will be needed by the SSL provider to create/sign the certificate file.
+For generating a CSR and RSA key (together known as a key pair), please complete this form: Online CSR and Key Generator.

 We recommend filling out every field, but at a minimum, you should fill in the following, as seen in the example below:

 - Common name (domain name)